adaamko/wikt2def/README.md

 The repository also contains the code needed to build fourlang graph from raw text.
 Fourlang grahps rely on the definitions extracted with the wikt2def tool.
 Currently we support three languages: *English, Italian, and German*.

+Also it contains code to reproduce our results on the lexical entailment task on two different dataset (Semeval 2020 and Sherlic).
+The further sections contain instructions to run our code.

 ## Requirements

 - Python 3.7